-As we see, our system is able to predict raw current waveform flowing through each leg.
+As shown in the Figure, the system is able to predict raw current waveform flowing through each leg.
 In other words, it can predict both the RMS current (I) and phase angle (θ) between the line voltage and current waveform.
-Predicting this θ is very important from a energy monitoring perspective as it can tell us the real power consumed by the household as oppose to apparent power.
+Predicting this θ is very important from an energy monitoring perspective as it can tell us the real power consumed by the household as oppose to apparent power.

-In the next subsection, we will further analyze why our system can predict θ.

 Phase Angle (θ) Prediction Analysis

 To predict phase angle θ, we rely on the following hypothesis: